-- Register with the department online using INBiz (www.inbiz.in.gov); or - Visit either the department's downtown Indianapolis office or one of the district offices located throughout the state to use the department's kiosks to register online.
+- Register with DOR online using INBiz (www.inbiz.in.gov); or - Visit either DOR's downtown Indianapolis office or one of the district offices located throughout the state to use DOR's kiosks to register online.

-Payments of amounts withheld must be remitted to the department via electronic method by the due date.
+Payments of amounts withheld must be remitted to DOR via electronic method by the due date.
 If a filing and/or payment of the proper amount of tax withheld is not made by the due date, penalty and interest will be added.
 A person responsible for remitting payments is personally liable for the tax to be remitted, and may be subject to criminal prosecution if the failure to pay and/or file a withholding return is due to fraud or tax evasion.
-Businesses can file and remit withholding taxes through INtax (www.intax.in.gov) or a third-party vendor; they can also use INtax to file and remit sales tax.
+Businesses can file and pay withholding taxes via INTIME at intime.dor.in.gov/ or a third-party vendor.
+INTIME can also be used to file and remit sales tax.